worksome/foggy/README.md

 $ composer require worksome/foggy
 ````

-For installation in a Laravel application (NOT YET CREATED)
+For installation in a Laravel application
 ```bash
 $ composer require worksome/foggy-laravel
 ```

 ## Usage
+For usage with Laravel, read more in [Laravel Foggy docs](https://github.com/worksome/foggy-laravel#usage).

 ## Configuration